ef-ctx/CTXPropertyMapper/README.md

 ## Automatic Mappings

-Usually the client model has the same structure of the server.
+Usually the client model has the same structure as the server.
 To avoid repetitive code, CTXPropertyMapper supports creating models automatically.

 ````objc
 CTXPropertyMapper *mapper = [[CTXPropertyMapper alloc] init]];